Generic Name: indinavir (in DIN a veer)

 Indinavir may also be used for purposes not listed in this medication guide.

-Life-threatening side effects may occur if you take indinavir with certain other medicines.
 Tell your doctor about all your current medicines and any you start or stop using.
 Many drugs can interact with indinavir, and some drugs should not be used together.

 You should not use indinavir if you are allergic to it.